orcestra-campaign/book/orcestra_book/science.md

 Snapshots from VIIRS (NOAA-20) from the 1st of July 2021 until the 15th of July 2021 in the East Atlantic (26°W to 20°W, 0° to 14°N).
 ```

-Such deviations from the mean picture of the ITCZ have already been observed during the GATE campaign about 50 years ago and is nicely stated in a paper by Frank (1983):
+Such deviations from the mean picture of the ITCZ have already been observed during the GATE campaign about 50 years ago and is nicely stated in a paper by {cite:t}`Frank_1983`:

 > With the introduction of meteorological satellites two decades ago, it became clear that long east-west oriented lindes of maximum cloudiness occur in the mean.
 However, the lines of maximum mean cloudiness consist only of preferred locations for a variety of complex convective phenomena.
 At any given time and place along the zonal band containing the ITCZ, there may be deep convective clouds organized into a number of mesoscale patterns or no clouds at all.